devJudah/F21GA-Kitchen-Scene/Animation/Readme.md

 To fix this, in Blender a Solidify modified was added to increase the thickness of the walls of the jar.
 Then exported/imported back into Unreal.

-The metal texure are fixed in a similar way to the [Kettle and Toaster](#kettle-and-toaster).
+The metal texture are fixed in a similar way to the [Kettle and Toaster](#kettle-and-toaster).
 Then a `Material Instance` is used for the different body colour.

 <img src="ReadmeImages/screenshots_n/SJ_Material_Instance.png" alt="Material Instance example" width="400"/>